Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Preliminaries

 \subsection{Global existence of solutions and attracting ball for the semi-flow}

-The following lemma follows from general existence results and the coercivity property \hypCoerc.
+The following proposition follows from general existence results and the assumption \cref{hyp_coerc}.
 For the proof see for instance \cite{Risler_globCVTravFronts_2008,Risler_globalRelaxation_2016}.
-The two conclusions of this lemma are somehow redundant, since an upper bound for the $H^1_\textrm{ul}$-norm immediately yields an upper bound for the $L^\infty$-norm, and the converse is also true since the flow is regularizing.
-The reason for this redundant statement is that both quantities $\Rattinfty$ and $\RattX$ used to express these bounds will be explicitly used at some places. \begin{lemma}[global existence of solutions and attracting ball] For every function $u_0$ in $X$, system \cref{init_syst} has a unique globally defined solution $t\mapsto S_t u_0$ in $C^0([0,+\infty),X)$ with initial data $u_0$.
-In addition, there exist positive quantities $\RattX$ and $\Rattinfty$ (radius of attracting ball for the $H^1_\textup{\textrm{ul}}$-norm and the $L^\infty$-norm, respectively), depending only on the potential $V(\cdot)$, such that, for every sufficiently large time $t$,
+Its two conclusions are somehow redundant, since an upper bound for the $H^1_\text{ul}$-norm immediately yields an upper bound for the $L^\infty$-norm, and the converse is also true since the flow is regularizing.
+The reason for this redundant statement is that both quantities $\Rattinfty$ and $\RattX$ used to express these bounds will be explicitly used at some places. \begin{proposition}[global existence of solutions and attracting ball] For every function $u_0$ in $X$, system \cref{init_syst} has a unique globally defined solution $t\mapsto S_t u_0$ in $\ccc^0([0,+\infty),X)$ with initial condition $u_0$.
+In addition, there exist positive quantities $\Rattinfty$ and $\RattX$ (radius of attracting ball for the $L^\infty$-norm and the $H^1_\textup{\text{ul}}$-norm, respectively), depending only on the potential $V$, such that, for every large enough positive time $t$,